-Lauhala weaving (actually “plaiting”) has always been a treasured skill in Hawaiian culture.
-Ancient weavers were able to create sails, mats, baskets, and other necessities just using technique and leaves of the hala (pandanus) tree.
-Traditionally, each family had a weaver, but with Western contact and the shift to a monetary economy, weaving became a cottage industry during the Hawaiian Plantation days.
-After that it almost became lost to antiquity except for the wisdom of master weavers (not limited to) Gladys Grace, Frank Masagatani, Elizabeth Maluihi Lee who actively perpetuated the craft.
+Lauhala weaving (“plaiting”) has always been a treasured skill in Hawaiian culture.
+Ancient weavers were able to create sails, mats, baskets, and other necessities just using technique and leaves of the Hala (pandanus) tree.
+Traditionally, each family had a weaver, but with Western contact and the shift to a monetary economy, weaving became a cottage industry.
+After that it almost became lost to antiquity except for the wisdom of master weavers (not limited to) Gladys Grace, Frank Masagatani, Elizabeth Maluihi Lee, Lily Sugahara, and Minnie Ka‘awaloa who established organizations to actively perpetuate the craft.

 In 2004 I was riding with my friends in a Kamehameha Day parade as Pāʻū Queen.
 In 2002, while planning our unit, I decided I wanted to wear a "cup & saucer" style lauhala hat.
 They were not easily found for sale.
 When asked, the answer from my weaver friends was "why don't you make it?"
 This began an adventure in learning to gather, clean, and prepare the lau, to weaving a piko, to weaving a hat, then to weaving that special style of hat.
 I couldn't stop after that cup and saucer.
 I had joined a hui (group) of weavers and met amazing kumu (teachers) and made wonderful friends.
 It turned out that the kumu, Margaret Lovett, that taught me how to make cup & saucers had actually made the cup & saucers that I had been admiring back in 1999.